peksinsara/e-voting-blockchain/documentation.md

 This is a simplified example for educational purposes.
 In a real-world scenario, additional security measures and a more sophisticated consensus algorithm would be necessary.

-Feel free to modify and expand this code to meet specific requirements.